TIY-Austin-Front-End-Engineering/Curriculum/day-33/README.md

 # Assignment

 Create login and registration pages for the assignment app that we are going to build in class.
 Style the pages and deploy them to heroku.
 Use the [validator](https://github.com/chriso/validator.js) plugin on the client to ensure that all input is valid before a user clicks submit.
 Both the login and registration pages should have just an email and password field.
+Your registration page should have a link to your login page and vice versa.
 When they successfully click submit you should console.log and object that looks like:

 ### login
 ```js